0

 Cutting back on carbohydrates significantly reduces insulin levels because carbs substantially impact blood glucose more than other nutrients.

-This study from the National Institutes of Health (NIH) recommends limiting carb intake to below 20 grams daily for effective management.
+The National Institutes of Health (NIH) recommends limiting carb intake to below 20 grams daily for effective management.

 Nutrients That Can Impact Insulin Levels

-Vital nutrients such as chromium, zinc, vitamin B1 (Thiamine), and vitamin D can influence how well our bodies use or resist insulin, according to the American Diabetes Association.
+Vital nutrients such as chromium, zinc, vitamin B1 (thiamine), and vitamin D can influence how well our bodies use or resist insulin, according to the American Diabetes Association.

 Lifestyle Changes for Effective Weight Loss